Dean Heil

 Dean Heil is a former folkstyle wrestler from Brunswick, Ohio.
 Heil wrestled collegiately at Oklahoma State, where he was a three-time All-American and two-time NCAA champion.

 High school career

-At St. Edward High School (Lakewood, Ohio) he was a four-time OHSAA champion at four different weight classes while wrestling for Greg Urbas.
-He was also 2011 champion at the Walsh Ironman.
+At St. Edward High School in Lakewood, Ohio, he was a four-time OHSAA champion at four different weight classes while wrestling for Greg Urbas.
+He was also the 2011 champion at the Walsh Ironman.

 College career

 2015 season

 In 2015, Heil was an All-American (top 8 finish) by virtue of finishing fourth at the 2015 NCAA Division I Wrestling Championships.

 2016 season

 He won an individual title at the 2016 NCAA Division I Wrestling Championships and lost only once during that season.
 He defeated University of Wyoming's Bryce Meredith by a score of 3-2 in the finals.
-In the 2016 championships, he was the number 1 seed.
+At the 2016 championships, he was the number 1 seed.

 2017 season

 Heil defended his title at the 2017 NCAA Division I Wrestling Championships, capping an undefeated season.
 He defeated University of Virginia's George DiCamillo 6-3 in the finals.